 - Resume Maiden Name Fee - (See Civil Fee Schedule)

-After the divorce is final, see the attached document for more information on obtaining a certified copy of your Final Decree of Divorce.
+After the divorce is final, see the Civil Records page for information about getting a certified copy of your Final Decree of Divorce in person or through the mail.

 All divorce cases will be placed in the case management program for divorce cases (the domestic track).
 Domestic track information and forms are available.